 For all enquiries concerning safeguarding and inclusion, please contact:

-Ms Cherylyn Larking*, SEND co-ordinator and DSL (Designated Safeguarding Lead)
+Ms Samantha Abedian, SEND coordinator and DSL (Designated Safeguarding Lead)

 Thornhill is a truly inclusive school.
 We believe that every child and adult in our school community has an entitlement to experience the excitement and personal fulfilment of learning in all its forms; can make progress in their learning and development and be successful whatever their current level of performance; is able to make a contribution to the life of the school; has a range of talents and skills that must be valued and developed; can make maximum progress in learning through a commitment to personal effort rather than a belief in fixed ability; can override many barriers to learning with appropriate support, guidance and motivation; can learn valuable life skills and positive social attitudes by learning alongside a diverse group of peers; will experience at one time or another a need for particular or additional support, guidance or attention; should be recognised as having individual needs, whatever their current level of performance.